jacob-israel-turner/socket-project/README.md

 ##Step 1
 ####Install socket.io

-include the socket.io script in your index.html (BEFORE your angular app files) `https://cdn.socket.io/socket.io-1.2.0.js`
+Include the socket.io script in your index.html (BEFORE your angular app files) `https://cdn.socket.io/socket.io-1.2.0.js`

-NPM install socket.io
+Then use NPM to install socket.io as a dependency on your server.

 ##Step 2